liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/04-liferay-navigation/01-liferay-navigation-intro.markdown

 anything from a simple, flat Site navigation to a complex hierarchy with tree of sub-pages nested down many levels.

-@product-ver@ lets you create Navigation Menus separate from your page hierarchy.
+@sharepoint-ver@ lets you create Navigation Menus separate from your page hierarchy.
 Now you have the freedom to leave one-off marketing landing pages out of the navigation or create multiple navigation menus: a main menu, secondary menus, footer menus, and custom menus for anything that you can dream up.